ALTER SYSTEM

 See Also:

-statement: "Changing Licensing Parameters: Examples", "Enabling Query Rewrite: Example", "Enabling Resource Limits: Example", "Shared Server Parameters ", and "Changing Shared Server Settings: Examples"
+the following examples of using the ALTER SYSTEM statement: "Changing Licensing Parameters: Examples", "Enabling Query Rewrite: Example", "Enabling Resource Limits: Example", "Shared Server Parameters ", and "Changing Shared Server Settings: Examples"

 Basic Parameters